 At Alexander Southwell Mortgage Services if you want mortgage protection insurance it’s best to speak to our specialist brokers.

 Mortgage protection is a critical part our process, we will first discuss your budget and then go through what type of protection you would like.
-That might be if you are unable to work, to cover your mortgage payments, if you lose your job or just an amount of cover to pay you a lump sum.

 Alexander Southwell Mortgage Protection Insurance

 We’ll offer you a no obligation protection review when you speak to one of our mortgage advisers.
 We can also give you a protection review even if you’ve recently got a mortgage which was not through our mortgage team.

 This is really an impossible question to answer until discussing your full details.
 The premiums on mortgage protection insurance depend on many things.

 Life Insurance can range from very small premiums to much larger, it all depends of the type of life insurance you choose to take, the amount of cover that pays out a lump sum and your answer to the insurance companies health questionnaire.